lfe/lfe.github.io/content/_index.md

 Alien Technology
 '''
 content = '''
-It is an established fact that John McCarthy shared alien tech with the world in 1958 when he introducted us to Lisp.
+It is an established fact that John McCarthy shared alien tech with the world in 1958 when he introduced us to Lisp.
 We continue that great tradition.
 * Functions and variables with separate namespaces (LFE is a Lisp-2)
 * Low-hygiene Macros
 * Homoiconicity